-Self-guiding Natural Trails: Most of the self-guided nature trails in the park are short and easy walks that are less than a mile.
-Often times they have brochures at the trailhead you can purchase (or pick one up at a visitor center) that are keyed for points of interest or landmarks.
+Self-guiding Natural Trails: Most self-guided nature trails in the park are short and easy walks, less than a mile.
+Often times they have brochures at the trailhead you can purchase that mark points of interest or landmarks.

 Mile 1.7: Sugarlands Visitor Center